States Continue to React to the Tax Cuts and Jobs Act’s New GILTI Provisions

 On June 28, 2019, Governor DeSantis approved HB7127.
 In addition to updating the state’s conformity date to the Internal Revenue Code as of Jan.
 1, 2019, the bill also provides a subtraction modification for GILTI to the extent it is included in taxable income, and that modification is applied retroactively to taxable years beginning on or after Jan.
 1, 2018.
 Taxpayers must add back any expenses directly or indirectly attributable to the deductible amount.

-Additionally, the bill requires all corporate taxpayers that are required to file a Florida tax return for tax years 2018 and 2019 file a new application form (to be available on the department website no later than Sept.
-3, 2019) by the earlier of 10 days following the extended due date of the return or 10 days following the date filed.
+Additionally, the bill requires all corporate taxpayers that are required to file a Florida tax return for tax years 2018 and 2019 file a new application form (available on the Florida Department of Revenue’s website by clicking here) by the earlier of 10 days following the extended due date of the return or 10 days following the date filed.
 If the due date falls prior to Sept.
 3, 2019, the application will by timely filed if submitted by Sept.
 3, 2019.
 Information required to be provided on the application includes, but is not limited to:

 - Taxpayer’s name, FEIN, and NAICS code